ladjs/frisbee/Readme.md

 ## Frequently Asked Questions

+**How do I unset a default header?**

+Simply set its value to `null`, `''`, or `undefined` &ndash; and it will be unset and removed from the headers sent with your request.

+A common use case for this is when you are attempting to use `FormData` and need the content boundary automatically added.

 **Why do my form uploads randomly fail with React Native?**

 This is due to a bug with setting the boundary.
 For more information and temporary workaround if you are affected please see <https://github.com/facebook/react-native/issues/7564#issuecomment-266323928>.